 A stethoscope can be used to listen to the sound of breathing in the lungs, as a crackling sound can be suggestive of fibrosis.
-Additionally, thickening of tissue ate the base of fingers and toenails, known as digital clubbing may indicate the involvement of IPF.
+Additionally, thickening of tissue at the base of fingers and toenails, known as digital clubbing, may indicate the involvement of IPF.

 Oximetry is a simple test that measures the oxygen saturation of the blood, serving as an indicator of the effectiveness of the lung function.
 An exercise stress test may also be used to monitor lung function during physical activity and establish abnormalities.